pemet/router-simple/README.md

   by `root:dnsmasq`, and to ensure the correct SEcontext, type\
   `sudo chcon system_u:object_r:dnsmasq_etc_t:s0 /etc/dnsmasq.conf`

-* Give the IP-address to name mapping of your LAN machines in `/etc/hosts` using lines like\
+* Give the 'IP-address to name' mapping of your LAN machines in `/etc/hosts` using lines like\
   `192.168.1.2 machine1.home.localnet machine1`